Finally, how many efficiencies supercomputers have? And, what do they measure?: Analogies with the case of modern vs classic science

 \section{Analogies with the case of modern vs classic science}

 The analogies in this section do not want to imply direct correspondence between certain physical and computing phenomena.
-Instead, \textit{we want to draw the attention to both that under extreme conditions qualitatively different behavior may be encountered, and that scrutinizing certain, formerly unnoticed or neglected aspects, enables us to explain the new phenomena}.
-Unlike in nature, in computing, the technical implementation of critical points can be changed, and through this, the behavior of computing systems can also be altered.
-No systematic discussion is given here, for detailed discussion and more details see~\textbf{\cite{VeghModernParadigm:2019}}.
+Instead, \textit{we wish to draw the attention to both that under extreme conditions we may encounter qualitatively different behavior, and that scrutinizing certain, formerly unnoticed or neglected aspects enables us to explain the new phenomena}.
+Unlike in nature, in computing, we can change the technical implementation of critical points, and through this, we can alter the behavior of computing systems.
+For a detailed discussion and more details see~\textbf{\cite{VeghModernParadigm:2019}}.